 Most lodges will have some form of Internet access, which is mostly used for their own business purposes.
-Many lodges will provide Wi-Fi to guests and others provide a computer with Internet access.
+Many lodges will provide Wi-Fi to guests, and others provide a computer with Internet access.
 Some, however, expressly forbid guest access to the Internet.
 If you do need to access the Internet while on safari, check beforehand what is available.
 If there is Wi-Fi in the communal areas, please go to airplane mode during meals and other social times.
 Better still, leave your device in your room during those times.

 • Cell phones

 Cell phone coverage can now be found in many previously off-the-grid areas in Africa.
-For example, many parts of the Kruger National Park in South Africa have good cell phone coverage, and even Bwindi Impenetrable National Park in Uganda has pockets of coverage.
+For example, many parts of the Greater Kruger in South Africa have good cell phone coverage, and even Bwindi Impenetrable National Park in Uganda has pockets of coverage.
 Please switch your cell phones to airplane mode while you are on game drives, bush walks, and in communal areas of the lodge – to avoid disturbing other guests.

 • Satellite phones

-Satellite phones can be used almost anywhere, but connections are often weak, and you may need to speak loudly in order to be heard.
+Satellite phones can be used almost anywhere, but connections are often weak, and you may need to speak loudly to be heard.
 If you do need to use a satellite phone during your safari, please find a place far from other people, where barking at that device does not affect anybody else.